 The chemical, vitamin E acetate, was present in almost all of the cannabis samples from victims identified in New York, according to the state’s health department.
 New York Gov. Andrew M. Cuomo (D) has directed his health department to subpoena three companies selling “thickening agents” used to adjust THC levels in products found on the black market.
 The thickening agents are “nearly pure” vitamin E acetate, officials say.

 Vitamin E acetate has also been found in samples collected from across the country and tested by the FDA.
-An FDA official said Thursday that some samples showed only THC in varying concentrations, while others showed both THC and vitamin E acetate, with the vitamin E oil in varying concentrations.
+FDA testing has found THC in 70 percent of samples linked to patients.
+Half of those THC samples also contained vitamin E acetate in concentrations as high as 88 percent.

 The FDA disclosed that it has launched a criminal investigation with the Drug Enforcement Administration.
-That is happening alongside the probe by the Centers for Disease Control and Prevention into the cause of the illnesses.
+That is happening alongside the probe by the CDC into the cause of the illnesses.
 Federal officials are not pursuing individual vapers.
-But if the FDA determines “someone is manufacturing or distributing illicit, adulterated vaping products that caused illness and death for personal profit, we would consider that to be a criminal act,” said acting FDA Commissioner Norman “Ned” Sharpless.
+But if the FDA determines “someone is manufacturing or distributing illicit, adulterated vaping products that caused illness and death for personal profit, we would consider that to be a criminal act,” said then-acting FDA commissioner Norman “Ned” Sharpless.

 In testimony before a House panel, Sharpless said the FDA has received 300 samples from vaping-related injury patients and tested 150.
 About 70 percent are products containing THC, and about half of those contain vitamin E oil, which Sharpless said has “no business” being in the lungs.